 Currently, the MHS does not always support optimal care coordination or integration of primary and specialty care, which may lead to a lack of continuity of care.
-Specifically,
+Specifically:

 - A PCS can prove to be a challenge for military families of children with complex health needs.
 There is little uniformity in the hand-off process for complex cases during a PCS, which may disrupt continuity of care that is vital for children and youth with chronic and/or complex medical and behavioral health needs.
-This can lead to a significant gap in care (see Appendix E.2 for more information on the impact of PCS and other Service-related relocations). - The MHS should be able to provide long-term, seamless care that is not interrupted by multiple geographic relocations.
+This can lead to a significant gap in care (see Appendix F.2 for more information on the impact of PCS and other Service-related relocations). - The MHS should be able to provide long-term, seamless care that is not interrupted by multiple geographic relocations.
 Reestablishing care after each relocation can be a lengthy, costly process for families.
-There are efforts at the MHS level to begin to standardize and streamline care management across the direct and purchased care components.
+There are efforts in the MHS to begin to standardize and streamline care management across the direct care and purchased care components.
 Section 701 of the FY 2017 NDAA removes the need for a preauthorization from a primary care manager for specialty care for care within the network, though a referral is still required. - Telehealth is not used to its full potential in the MHS to help address the shortage of specialists, particularly in the field of behavioral health.
-This issue should be partially addressed by Section 718 of the FY 2017 NDAA, which requires the MHS to incorporate the use of telehealth services across the MHS to improve access, improve health outcomes, and reduce health care costs (see Appendix C.2 for more information about telehealth and D.1 for more information about telemental health specifically). - Families need to receive adequate information and education regarding complex care plans, medications, and specialist services when transitioning to new geographic locations.
+This issue should be partially addressed by Section 718 of the FY 2017 NDAA, which requires the MHS to incorporate the use of telehealth services across the MHS to improve access, improve health outcomes, and reduce health care costs (see Appendix D.2 for more information about telehealth and E.1 for more information about telemental health specifically). - Families need to receive adequate information and education regarding complex care plans, medications, and specialist services when transitioning to new geographic locations.
 Through public testimony, the Board heard from parents of children with complex or chronic needs who are active and engaged advocates for their child's health care.
-While they embrace this role, many parents expressed that there are challenges accessing resources to smoothly navigate relocations and quickly reestablish care (see Appendix E.2 for more information on the impact of PCS and other Service-related relocations).
+While they embrace this role, many parents expressed that there are challenges accessing resources to smoothly navigate relocations and quickly reestablish care (see Appendix $\underline{F.2}$ for more information on the impact of PCS and other Service-related relocations).

 Section 718 of the FY 2017 NDAA requires the Secretary of Defense to incorporate the use of telehealth services throughout the military.
 Implementation of this has the potential to improve access to care, improve communication between patients and families and providers, and monitor individual health outcomes for beneficiaries with chronic disease or conditions.
-Two examples of successful implementation of pediatric telehealth in the military are the Pacific Asynchronous
+Two examples of successful implementation of pediatric telehealth in the military are the Pacific Asynchronous Telehealth (PATH) system and Health Experts onLine for Providers (HELP).
+These programs consist of provider-to-provider teleconsultation platforms, facilitate access to subspecialists, and reduce both patient and provider travel.
+Two military pediatricians will be discussing these telehealth efforts and sharing lessons learned with other pediatric experts at the American Academy of Pediatrics National Conference in September 2017.